 Section 1 is often compared to the Verbal Reasoning and Quantitative Reasoning sections of the UCAT.
 You need considerable practice to master the timing.
-Practicing for one of these exams will help you with the other.
+Practising for one of these exams will help you with the other.

 Learn more about the differences between the UCAT and the BMAT.

-32 multiple-choice questions in 60 minutes.
+32 multiple choice questions in 60 minutes.

-These questions require the use of basic maths operations:
+They require the use of basic maths operations:

-There are three main types of problem-solving questions: relevant selection, finding procedures, and identifying similarity.
+There are three main types of problem solving questions: relevant selection, finding procedures, and identifying similarity.